Doris Leslie

 Doris Leslie (née Oppenheim, later Lady Fergusson Hannay) (9 March 1891 – 30 May 1982), was a British novelist and historical biographer.
 Her novel Peridot Flight (1956) was serialised in 10 episodes by BBC TV in October–December 1960.

+Life

+Leslie was born in 1890.
+She was the last of four children born to a Jewish couple whose family were both involved in the tobacco trade.

+Her father recognised her talent and sent her to art school.
+However she wanted to be an actress and after training she appeared in Twelfth Night at the Old Vic as Viola.
+She married another actor, who served in the First World War and was then killed in the flu pandemic in 1919.

 A number of her books had dust jackets with illustrated designs by period artists such as Philip Gough and Arthur Barbosa.

 She was married three times: in 1914 to John Leslie Isaacson (1889–1919); in 1930 to Reginald Vincent Cookes (1894–1948); and in 1936 to Walter Fergusson Leisrink Hannay, who was knighted in 1951 and died in 1961.